| DIGITAL

 Group.
 This freeware provides a pretty generic but decent Mac

 OS interface for many types of simple digital still cameras.
+It's

 a bit finicky.
 The software seems to have an opinion regarding how